Power considerations are often on your mind when towing a camper or trailer.

 Charging your camper battery with a tow vehicle isn’t that difficult.
 However, you will need the proper equipment to do so.

-If you’re charging a camper trailer battery from a car or truck, then it may already have a universal mount or switch insert added near the hitch at the rear.
+If you’re charging a trailer battery while towing, then it may already have a universal mount or switch insert added near the hitch at the rear.
 Otherwise, this will need to be fitted for you.

-The idea with towing a camper is that it’s supplied power and enables various systems like the brakes, lights, brakes, etc.
+The idea behind supplying power to a camper being towed is it enables various systems like the brakes, lights, and turn indicators to function.

 Read Also: Towing a Travel Trailer in High Winds